 One of the most common doubts among parents is how to know if their babies are eating enough.
 Actually, this can’t be determined by the amount of milk your little one is ingesting every day.
 Measuring the amount of milk that comes out of your breasts isn’t a reliable indicator of how much milk you’re actually producing.
 This is because the suction capacity of your baby is much greater than the one of a milk pump.

 Besides, it doesn’t really matter if your baby consumes little or a lot of milk since each child is different and there isn’t an exact amount that has to be consumed daily.
 On average, babies drink 2,5 ounces (75 ml) for each pound of body weight (463 g).
-However, you can watch for these signals to evaluate if your little one is still hungry:
+However, you can watch for these signals to evaluate if your little one is still hungry.

-- She takes the tongue out
+- They take the tongue out

-- She makes sounds with the mouth
+- They make sounds with the mouth

-- She caresses your breast
+- They caress your breast

 - They are irritated or suck on everything around them

 If your baby shows none of the behaviors listed above, then they must be satisfied and eating enough.
 Other indicators that will help you know if your baby is eating enough are monitoring their weight gain and the number of diapers they use per day (around 6 wet diapers and 4 dirty ones).

 Monitoring your baby’s weight gain will be done by your pediatrician.
 Each certain amount of time, your baby should be gaining weight.
 Also, these doctor appointments will be the perfect opportunity to consult any doubts or concerns you may have about your little one.